 A finance broker can save you time, money and stress.
 They can potentially get you a much better deal from some lenders that is suitable for your needs, and they usually don’t cost you a thing – you don’t really have anything to lose by getting a quote at least.
 Just make sure you shop around to ‘keep the bastards honest’ and compare quotes and products (loans) they might recommend.

-Hot tip though – There is a bit of an unwritten rule among brokers to ‘not step on each others toes’ so they might get a bit annoyed if they find out you are shopping around between different brokers – I have even heard of brokers stopping working with clients that they had deemed to be ‘too much hard work’.
+Hot tip though – There is a bit of an unwritten rule among brokers to ‘not step on each other’s toes’ so they might get a bit annoyed if they find out you are shopping around between different brokers – I have even heard of brokers who stop working with clients that they had deemed to be ‘too much hard work’.